carolinehermans/WekinatorArduinoOutput/README.md

 ### Wekinator
 This repo only contains code to manage Wekinator output: you will still need to hook up inputs to a Wekinator project.

+## Running It
+In order to run this, you need to first compile and upload your code to the Arduino board, and then run the Processing sketch, in that order.

+## How It Works
+Since Arduino can't directly recieve wireless information without a Wifi module, we instead have a Processing sketch recieving information directly from Wekinator via OSC.
+Meanwhile, the VSync library allows Processing and Arduino to talk to each other easily via the Serial USB port.
+The Processing sketch interprets the OSC Message and sync it with Arduino via VSync.